Interplanetary-Share/ipfs-client-galacfetch/galacfetch/hooks/ipfs-client/README.md

 - Implement WebRTC to share data between nodes
 - Implement a garbage Collector to remove old data
 - set config on init Client (use local cache, max cache size, file size limit, etc)

+### Remote:

+- increase security allow tokens management and split enviroments. (dev/test, prod)

+### Client:

+- allow edit public and private files (only if you are the owner)